Paolino01/PoliTO_Timetable_Allocator/README.md

 - Difference between the first and last lecture of a Day: The difference between the first lecture Slot of a Day and the last one should be minimized (while maintaining some empty Slots during the Day), in order to have a more compact timetable.
 - Overlaps: The overlaps between Teachings with a Correlation below the threshold should be minimized.
 - Teachers’ preferences: As we said previously, the Teaching’s Main Teacher can express a preference about the Slots allocation.
 The amount of Slots that respect this preferences should be maximized.
+- Distance between different Groups of the same Practice/Laboratory: where possible, Practice or Laboratory Slots of different Groups for the same Teaching in the same day should be consecutive.
+For example, considering the Laboratory Groups for Teaching A, it would be ideal to have Group 1 in Slot 1 and Group 2 in Slot 2, so that students from Group 1 can stay for the Group 2’s lecture.